-A multi-regional storage location provides higher availability and might reduce network costs when creating or restoring a snapshot.
-For example, creating a disk from a snapshot stored in a multi-regional location does not incur network costs as long as the new persistent disk is created in one of the regions of the multi-regional group.
+A multi-regional storage location provides the highest availability and resilience.
 A regional storage location gives you more control over the physical location of your data because you specify a single region.

 A snapshot can be used to create a new disk in any region and zone, regardless of the storage location of the snapshot.

 If you have an organization policy that includes the resource locations constraint, any snapshot storage location that you specify must be in the set of locations defined by the constraint.
 See Compute Engine resource locations for more information.

 If you do not specify a storage location for a snapshot, Google Cloud uses the default location, which stores your snapshot in a Cloud Storage multi-regional location closest to the region of the source disk.
 If you need to choose regional storage, or if you need to specify a different multi-regional location, store your snapshot in a custom location.

 If you do not specify a storage location, your snapshot is stored in the multi-region that is geographically closest to the location of your persistent disk.

 For example, if your persistent disk is stored in

 is stored in the